Pauwul/Informational_Site/README.md

 - Basic Nodejs file sistem, routing and servers
 - Requests and Responses
 - How to work with express
-- The ejs view engine
+- The ejs view engine, which enables server side rendering
+- ejs partial templates